danielneil/Smart-Worm-Habitat/README.md

 ## Emissions Reduction

-The primary purpose of the project is process divert food waste from landfill and reduce the associated methane gas.
+The primary purpose of the project is to capture and then process diverted food waste from landfill and reduce the associated methane gas.

 ## It sends alerts, too!